 We originally used the Antiquities collection by Michael Miller Fabrics, which featured sparkling metallic accents.
 This is an older collection that is no longer available, but quilting cottons with metallic accents continue as a popular top trend.
-Below are two favorite combos we spotted at Fabric.com.
-Click on a swatch for more detail.
+Search with the term “metallic” at your favorite outlet.

 The runner finishes at approximately 86½” x 15″.

 - Sewing Machine and standard presser foot